Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET5-Preview/TagHelpers/README.md

 	_Showing the Register view_

 1. Run the application and go to the **Register** page.
-Using the Internet Explorer development tools, look at the HTML output of the Tag Helpers.
+Using the Microsoft Edge development tools, look at the HTML output of the Tag Helpers.

 	![Showing the register view](images/register-view-html-output.png?raw=true "Showing the register view")